Notes on the Geography of Pakistan: Lahore: the Old City

 There are several rooms, each of which offered water of a different temperature.

-In some of the rooms you can see the old water chambers.
-The bath, by the way, was built as a money-spinner for Wazir Khan's Mosque, which collected all the profits.
+The bath was built as a money-spinner for Wazir Khan's Mosque, which collected all the profits.

 The great majority of the buildings in the Old City are new, but here's an older one.